 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&tid=2613556253294&pd[em]=&noscript=1" /> Skip to Content

-Whether you have a few hours or a few days you’ll be able to find many different options to fill your time in this cool city.
+From exploring the vibrant markets to enjoying the picturesque views of the city and the Mediterranean, there are countless things to see in Tangier.
+Whether you have a few hours or a few days, you’ll be able to find many different options to fill your time in this cool city.

-The Top Things to do in Tangier, Morocco
+Top 10 Things to Do in Tangier, Morocco

-One of the must-see locations in Tangier is the Kasbah.
+One of Tangier’s must-see locations is the Kasbah.
 The old walled city is the quintessential Tangier experience, with meandering walkways leading from area to another.
 It is quite easy to get lost in the Kasbah, but getting lost is truly half the fun.

 There are so many amazing discoveries to be made, for one thing.
 You never know when you might turn the corner and find some incredible food that you’ll be dreaming about for years to come.
 Turn another corner and find the perfect bag or rug that you simply have to take back to your home.
 Keep heading uphill until you reach the top of the Medina where you will see gorgeous views of the city and the land and ocean all around.